 Content descriptions specify the knowledge, understanding and skills that students are expected to learn and that teachers are expected to teach.
 Teachers are required to develop a program of learning that allows students to demonstrate all the content descriptions.
+The lens which the teacher uses to demonstrate the content descriptions may be either guided through provision of electives within each unit or determined by the teacher when developing their program of learning.

-A program of learning is what a college provides to implement the course for a subject meeting students' needs and interests.
+A program of learning is what a college provides to implement the course for a subject.
 It is at the discretion of the teacher to emphasis some content descriptions over others.
-The teacher may teach additional (not listed) content if it meets the specific unit goals.
+The teacher may teach additional (not listed) content provided it meets the specific unit goals.
+This will be informed by the student needs and interests.

-For colleges wishing to deliver the VET qualification, there is flexibility for a teacher (provided the RTO has scope) to develop a program of learning aligned with the elements of the VET competencies and A/T content descriptions.
+For colleges wishing to deliver the VET qualification, there is flexibility for a teacher (provided the RTO has scope) to develop a program of learning aligned with the elements of the VET competencies and A/T/M content descriptions.
 The knowledge, skills and understandings within the competencies reflect the knowledge, skills and understandings of the BSSS course unit content descriptions.

-Alternatively, a college may choose the A/T course without the VET qualification.
-In delivering the course teachers write a program of learning aligned with students' needs and interests, meeting the A/T content descriptions.
+Alternatively, a college may choose the A/T/M course without the VET qualification.
+In delivering the course teachers write a program of learning aligned with students' needs and interests, meeting the A/T/M content descriptions.